 This Biscuits and Sausage Gravy covers homemade buttermilk biscuits with a hearty sausage gravy that’s made with ground pork and whole milk!
-An easy recipe that cooks up in just 15 minutes!
+This is an easy recipe that cooks up in just 15 minutes!

-If you love this classic breakfast dish then you’ll want to also check out my Biscuits & Gravy Casserole!
+If you love this classic breakfast dish, you’ll want to check out my Biscuits & Gravy Casserole!
 It’s filled with the same great flavor and takes just 10 minutes to prep before popping it in the oven!

 Biscuits And Sausage Gravy is a classic recipe that brings comfort food to the table for breakfast!
 Warm, flaky buttermilk biscuits are smothered with a delicious thick sausage gravy that’s made with apple cider vinegar.

-The apple cider vinegar isn’t a common ingredient in sausage gravy, however, I do find that it adds a little brightness to an otherwise heavy dish!
+Apple cider vinegar isn’t a common ingredient in sausage gravy.
+However, I do find that it adds a little brightness to an otherwise heavy dish!
 The touch of acidity really makes this dish stand out amongst similar recipes!